jarnoklink/portfolio-tracker/README.md

 ## Features

-### Core Requirements
+### Core Features

 1. **Add Assets** - Specify ticker, sector, asset class, quantity and purchase price.
 2. **Price Tracking** - View current and historical prices with interactive graphs for individual or multiple tickers.
 3. **Portfolio view** - Display all assets with name, sector, asset class, quantity, purchase price, transaction value, and current value.
 4. **Portfolio Calculations** - Total portfolio value and relative weights of each asset, with breakdowns by asset class and sector.
-5. **15-year Simulation** - Monte Carlo simulation with 100,000 paths demonstrating risk and uncertainty impact.
+5. **Simulation** - Monte Carlo simulation for a large number of sample paths over a long period demonstrating risk and uncertainty impact.

 ### Extended Features